Error Thresholds for Arbitrary Pauli Noise: Introduction and Summary of Results

 It is widely believed that quantum error correction is a necessary requirement for quantum computers to maintain coherence in computations.
 Quantum error-correcting codes protect logical quantum information from environmental noise by encoding it in larger physical systems in a redundant way.
 Based on the particular architecture of the quantum computing device different mathematical models, or \emph{quantum channels}, are used to describe this environmental noise.
 The analysis of quantum error correction is greatly simplified by the fact that the full unitary group of possible errors affecting a physical qubit can be discretized to the group of Pauli errors \cite{Shor95,Steane96}: a bit flip $X$, a phase flip $Z$, or a combined bit-phase flip $Y$, where $X$, $Y$ and $Z$ are the well-known Pauli matrices.
 The most extensively studied noise model is depolarizing noise, in which the three Pauli errors occur with equal probabilities.
 However, in many promising quantum computing architectures such as superconducting qubits \cite{superconducting}, quantum dots \cite{quantumdots}, or trapped ions \cite{trappedions}, the actual noise model is biased towards dephasing noise consisting of only one type of Pauli error.
+These channels are examples of so-called Pauli channels (see \Cref{eq:pauli-channel-main}), on which we focus in this paper.